nmoroze/tclint/docs/lsp.md

 Due to an unsupported LSP feature, Emacs will not automatically refresh diagnostics when the `tclint` configuration file is updated.

+## Formatting

+`tclsp` supports both document and range/selection formatting according to the `tclfmt` [rules](tclfmt.md).
+When formatting a selection that only includes part of a line, `tclsp` will effectively extend the selection to format the entire line.

 [vscode]: https://marketplace.visualstudio.com/items?itemName=nmoroze.tclint
 [initialize-params]: https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#initializeParams